openstack-archive/infra-manual/doc/source/creators.rst

 It is preferred but not absolutely necessary for your project name on https://launchpad.net to be the same as your git repository name.
-Try "python-" as a prefix if necessary (for example, "python-stevedore").
+Try "openstack-" as a prefix if necessary (for example, "openstack-stevedore").

 PyPI
 ----